'Reforming Global Governance to Manage Pandemics of the Future'

-Professor Sharon Lewin (Director, Peter Doherty Institute for Infection and Immunity) and Professor Alison Duxbury (Deputy Dean, Melbourne Law School) acted as panel discussants.
+Prof. Sharon Lewin (Director, Peter Doherty Institute for Infection and Immunity) and Prof. Alison Duxbury (Deputy Dean, Melbourne Law School) acted as panel discussants.

 This lecture was co-hosted with the Melbourne School of Population and Global Health.